Hydrothermal/better-pastebin/README.md

 Updates a paste's contents.
 You must be logged in to do this, and you can only edit a paste that you created.
 Either the ID or the URL of a paste can be supplied. `options` can either be the new contents of the paste as a string, or an object containing one or more of the following keys:

-* `options.contents`: The new contents of the paste; this is the only mandatory property.
+* `options.contents`: The new contents of the paste.
-* `options.expires`: When the paste should expire
+* `options.expires`: When the paste should expire.
 * `options.format`: The syntax highlighting of the paste.
 * `options.privacy`: The privacy of the paste.
 * `options.name`: The name of the paste.